Arugula and fig salad has become a family favorite

-Mmmm… fresh figs!
-Late summer and early fall is the height of fig season.
-Right now in Austin, the grocery stores have been fully stocked with varieties of figs from California that range in color from dark purple to bright green on the outside, to various shades of pink on the inside.
+Right now in Austin, the grocery stores have been fully stocked with varieties of figs that range in color from dark purple to bright green on the outside, to various shades of pink on the inside.
 They are best when heavy, plump, unblemished, and slightly soft on the outside.
-Figs that are squishy are probably overripe.
 Check out this article to learn more about how to choose figs.

-In this recipe, I have chosen to marinate the fennel in citrus, olive oil, and salt before adding it to the salad.
+For this salad, you can marinate the fennel in citrus, olive oil, and salt before adding it to the salad.
 This slightly softens the fennel and makes it more flavorful.
 Fennel bulbs are easy to slice if you first trim the stems and fronds from the bulb, cut into quarters, and then thinly slice each quarter.
 If the stems are juicy and flavorful, they can also be thinly sliced and added to the marinade.

 Trim fennel root and stems.
 Cut in half.

 Cut each half in half.

 Slice off the hard core from each fennel quarter.
 Slice thinly.

 Aged balsamic vinegar is sweet and less acidic